oslabs-beta/dashport/README.md

 Dashport was inspired by [Passport](http://www.passportjs.org/), the golden standard of authentication middleware for Node.js.

 # Getting Started
 To get started, import Dashport.
-For easier configuration, imported Dashport into its own file.
+For easier configuration, import Dashport into its own file.
 ```typescript
 import { Dashport } from '[Dashport's denoland URI here]';
 ```